jolespin/leviathan/README.md

 * jol.espinoz@gmail.com

 ## Disclaimer:
-This software was developed at NewAtlantis Labs.
+This software was developed at *NewAtlantis Labs* which is now acquired by *Ocean BioMetrics*.